jayeshmirani/E-Commerce_Website/commerce/README.md

 # E-Commerce_Website
-An e-commerce auction website that will allow users to
+An e-commerce auction website that allows users to

 *User not logged in*
 - See all the active listings currently available for bidding.